oneryalcin/lotus/docs/configurations.rst

 Overview
 ---------
-The Settings module is a central configuration system for managing application-wide settings.
+The Settings module let's you manage application-wide configurations.
-It ensures consistent and thread-safe access to configurations, allowing settings to be dynamically adjusted and temporarily overridden within specific contexts.
 In most examples seen, we have used the settings to configured our LM.

 Using the Settings module
 --------------------------